hawkinsw/medava/README.md

 Let's take stock of where we are now.
 We have several classes from which we can instantiate objects.
 Those objects can send messages to one another to solve a problem -- the definition of an object-oriented design/solution.
 Some of the classes form a hierarchy and others do not.
 We have classes with static methods, we have classes that are abstract.
 We have enumerated types.
 We have virtual methods that override default implementations.
 We've used lots of Java's power.

 But, like good computer scientists, we always want more!
 Why can't our `Transporter` class support transporting something other than `Medicine`s?
-After all, a semi truck or a Sprinter van can hold pretty much anything in their cargo space.
+After all, a semi truck or a [Sprinter](https://www.mbvans.com/en/sprinter) van can hold pretty much anything in their cargo space.
 Why is our simulation limited to creating transporters that can only move medicines?
 A great question!

 What field in the `Transporter` class is responsible for simulating the cargo space?
 The `goods` field!
-We declared it as a `List` and then assigned it an instance of a subclass (which we assessed to also be, techically, a subtype according to the Java specification) of the `abstract` `List` class, the `ArrayList`.
+We declared it as a `List` and then assigned it an instance of a subclass (which we assessed to also be, technically, a subtype according to the Java specification) of the `abstract` `List` class, the `ArrayList`.
 Remember that `List` and it's subclass `ArrayList` are generic classes.
 They require a type parameter when they are being declared and instantiated.
 The type parameter defines the type of the entity that the `List` (in our case, an `ArrayList`) can hold.
 At this point, our `Transporter`'s `goods` is declared to hold instances of the `Medicine` class (or one of its subclasses).

 To make our `Transporter` more flexible, we are going to need to define a class from which anything that we can put in a `Transporter` will descend!
 This feat is easier said than done!

 If we want the `Transporter` to support transporting both `Medicine`s and, say, `Paint`s, perhaps we could conjure up the notion that both `Medicine` and `Paint` are forms of chemical compounds.
 In other words, we could define a class `ChemicalCompound` and say that `Medicine` and `Paint` derive from `ChemicalCompound` so that the `Transporter` could carry both when its cargo (`goods`) is declared to hold only instances of that type (or subclasses, of course).